itsvee0120/AD325/Analysis Assignments/Big-O Notation.md

 **Code Analysis:**
 Below are several code snippets in your chosen language (Python or Java).
 For each snippet, perform the following tasks:

-Determine the time complexity, explaining your reasoning step by step.
+> determine the time complexity, explaining your reasoning step by step.
-Determine the space complexity, providing a rationale for your analysis.
+> determine the space complexity, providing a rationale for your analysis.
-Suggest any possible improvements to reduce the complexity, if applicable.
+> suggest any possible improvements to reduce the complexity, if applicable.
-Submission: Submit a document containing your analysis and explanations.
+> submission: submit a document containing your analysis and explanations.
-Include any code modifications you propose to improve the algorithm's efficiency.
+> include any code modifications you propose to improve the algorithm's efficiency.
 ---